smart-on-fhir/cumulus-library-data-metrics/cumulus_library_data_metrics/q_valid_us_core_v4/README.md

 In the case of Observation profiles, it's just the count of rows with the category in question.

-### A note on the DiagnosticReport profile

-The DiagnosticReport profiles mark `presentedForm` as "Must Support".

-But since Cumulus ETL strips these fields as possible PHI, this metric does not examine them.

-### A note on the DocumentReference profile

-The DocumentReference profile requires one or both of `content.attachment.data` and `content.attachment.url`.

-But since Cumulus ETL strips these fields as PHI, this metric does not require them.

 ### A note on Observation profiles

 Unlike the other resources, which check all rows, Observations are kind of a wild